It's a New Day in Public Health.

 Contact Us

-Our Offices of Vital Statistics in Polk County can issue certificates for deaths that occurred in the state of Florida from 2009 to present.
+The Florida Department of Health in Polk County's Office of Vital Statistics can issue certificates for deaths that occurred in the state of Florida from 2009 to present.

-If the death occurred before 2009, please visit: Florida Department of Health Certificates and Registries
+If the death occurred before 2009, please visit the Florida Department of Health Certificates and Registries.

-If the death occurred in a state other than Florida, please go to the following link to obtain address information to order the certificate:https://www.cdc.gov/nchs/w2w/index.htm (opens in new window)
+If the death occurred in a state other than Florida, please visit the National Center for Health Statistics.

 On a Florida death certificate, the cause of death is not public record.
-Death certificates with the cause of death can only be issued to the spouse named on the record; a child or sibling of the deceased if of legal age (18); a parent of the deceased; the beneficiary of the deceased person's life insurance policy (must provide documentation); or estate administrator (must provide documentation).
+Death certificates with the cause of death can only be issued to:

 Proof of identity is required to determine eligibility to receive a death certificate including the cause of death.
 Acceptable forms of identification are a state issued driver’s license, state issued ID card, U.S. passport, or military ID card.
 Expired forms of identification will not be accepted.
 Applications must include a copy of a valid form of identification.